pmachata/dwgrep/doc/index.rst

 ===============

-Now would be a good time to read through the :ref:`tutorial`, which gives a step-by-step account on fundamental tools of Zwerg language.
+Now would be a good time to read through the :ref:`tutorial`, which gives a step-by-step account of fundamental tools of Zwerg language.
 You might also want to look at :ref:`syntax`, where individual Zwerg forms are introduced and described.